Skip to main content

 Do you know what your Unique Ability is?
 Every entrepreneur has theirs and is only able to succeed if they’re supported by a team.
 Because you can’t be good at everything, is important to surround yourself with a team that complements you, to compensate for your weaknesses with their strengths.
 Our guest this week teaches exactly that to the teams of entrepreneurs so they can do the things that they’re great at and they can thrive in their unique ability.

-This week on The Melting Pot, we learned from highly-sought after coach, author, and creator of The Strategic Coach® Team Programs, Shannon Waller.
+This week on Mind Your F**king Business, we learned from highly-sought after coach, author, and creator of The Strategic Coach® Team Programs, Shannon Waller.
 Shannon joined Strategic Coach in 1991 as a team member, and since then, she’s created the Strategic Coach® Team Programs.
 She’s a decision-maker at Strategic Coach, Bab Smith’s strategic partner, and Dan Sullivan’s Creative Collaborator.

 In this episode, Shannon shares with us the secret of her long career at Strategic Coach and how she realised what was her unique ability.
 She also dives into the twelve timeless truths for successful entrepreneurial organisations found in her book Multiplication by Subtraction, and how applying the ‘who not how’ concept can help entrepreneurs do what they’re really good at and thrive at work.